The 15 Best Places to Visit in Costa Rica in 2023

 About Jeff Bonaldi

-Jeff Bonaldi is the Founder and CEO of The Explorer’s Passage, an adventure travel company.
+Jeff Bonaldi is the Founder and CEO of The Explorer’s Passage, a premier adventure travel company.
 His mission is to provide travelers with the opportunity to transform their lives and the planet through the power of adventure.